fastai/course-v3/docs/deployment_render.md

 1. Edit the file `server.py` inside the `app` directory and update the `model_file_url` variable with the URL copied above.
 2. In the same file, update the line `classes = ['black', 'grizzly', 'teddys']` with the classes you expect from your model.

-3. **Make sure to commit and push your changes to your GitHub repository.**
+### Commit and push your changes to GitHub.

+Make sure to keep the GitHub repo you created above current.
+Render integrates with your GitHub repo and automatically builds and deploys changes every time you push a change.

-### Deploy
+## Deploy

-1. Create a new **Web Service** on Render and use the repository you created above.
+1. Create a new **Web Service** on Render and use the repo you created above.
 You will need to grant Render permission to access your repo in this step.

-2. On the deployment screen, pick a name for your service and use `Docker` for the runtime environment.
+2. On the deployment screen, pick a name for your service and use `Docker` for the Environment.

-3. Click `Save Web Service`.
+3. Click **Save Web Service**.
 That's it!
 Your service will begin building and should be live in a few minutes at the URL displayed in your Render dashboard.
 You can follow its progress in the deploy logs.

-### Test your app
+## Test your app

-Your app's URL will be displayed in the dashboard and will look like `https://service-name.app.render.com`.
-You can also look at the logs for the service in the dashboard.
+Your app's URL will look like `https://service-name.app.render.com`.
+You can also monitor the service logs as you test your app.

 ## Local testing